 Contract – or lack, thereof

 A reputable broker will help buyers and sellers craft a contract that explicitly lays out the details of the transaction, including the representations of both parties, indemnifications and liability, and the legal recourse both sides have in case problems do arise.
 This contract is an invaluable tool in proving ownership of the netblock when using it or, perhaps, subsequently selling it.

 Don’t expect a contract between Buyer and Seller on an IPv4 auction sale.
 There may be terms and conditions involved in entering the auction process, but that is mostly for the legal protection of the auctioneer.
 If something goes wrong down the road, what protections and recourse do the parties have?
 Without a contract in place, very little.

 Don’t be Fooled by the Prices

-The asking prices at IPv4 auctions don’t always reflect current market pricing.
+The IPv4 prices at IP auctions don’t always reflect current market pricing.
 In fact, most prices posted include a hefty fee levied by the auctioneer, so it may indicate what a buyer has to pay, but not what a seller can expect to receive.
 Check the fees out in advance, if you can.
 This may not be easy to find on the auction site, and there’s a reason for this.